ALASdoo/alasdoo_com_v2/content/english/our-clients.md

 testimonials:
   subtitle: 'Testimonials'
-  title: 'What our clients say about&nbsp;us'
+  title: 'What our clients say about us'
-  content: 'Our WeDoQA brand is one of the top rated QA service providers on [Upwork](https://www.upwork.com/o/companies/~01ea0de13226020013/), where you can find more of our clients’ honest&nbsp;reviews.'
+  content: 'Our WeDoQA brand is one of the top rated QA service providers on [Upwork](https://www.upwork.com/o/companies/~01ea0de13226020013/), where you can find more of our clients’ honest reviews.'
   testimonials_item:
     - name: Jeff Zucker, CEO ADVault, Inc. - MyDirectives.com
       content: We have worked with the Alas team for over ten years.
 They have always exceeded our high expectations.
 The team is focused, smart, organized and consistently delivers results.
-We highly recommend them if you’re looking for a best&#8209;in&#8209;class QA&nbsp;partner.
+We highly recommend them if you’re looking for a best&#8209;in&#8209;class QA partner.

     - name: Jamil Greor, HyperMedia
       content: These guys always do a great job for us, can highly recommend for any testing work.
-Will definitely continue to use their services in the&nbsp;future.
+Will definitely continue to use their services in the future.

     - name: Charles Swartz, SimplyMap
       content: Alas did a great job on this initial testing project.
 So well that we decided to continue to work with them on a separate hourly project.
 We are very happy with their work, skills, and communication.
 They are testing experts.
 We hope to have a long term relationship with Alas.

     - name: Mike Lenyon
       content: Fabulous testing as always!
-Professional, excellent communication, needs very little instruction because he knows his craft and pursues it&nbsp;diligently.
+Professional, excellent communication, needs very little instruction because he knows his craft and pursues it diligently.

     - name: Ben Hoffsteter
       content: Alas are a slick professional team that delivered an excellent job with pinpoint accuracy.
 If you want an elite team, pick Alas!

     - name: Lauren Coleman
       content: Excellent work, went above and beyond.
 Very detail oriented.
 Gave suggestions to improve the application, I will implement most of them.
 Very smart test plan and execution was perfect.
-Thank&nbsp;you.
+Thank you.

     - name: Deven Kalra
       content: Alas did a great job.
 They were willing to learn new tools to get the job done.
 He did a thorough job, provided continuous feedback, asked questions to clarify any doubts and produced good code.
-I would certainly hire him&nbsp;again.
+I would certainly hire him again.

     - name: David Hirschfeld, Tekyz
       content: Very professional.
-Produced excellent and complete test plans and completed the testing with a solid understanding of the requirements with a minimal amount of support from&nbsp;me.
+Produced excellent and complete test plans and completed the testing with a solid understanding of the requirements with a minimal amount of support from me.

     - name: Nick Baugartner
       content: Lightning fast work, and went beyond the scope of the project to please me.
-Excellent coder, highly&nbsp;recommended.
+Excellent coder, highly recommended.

     - name: Wesley Padgett, Magnetiks
       content: Great Communication and went the extra mile.
-Great attitude and we will use them again for more&nbsp;projects.
+Great attitude and we will use them again for more projects.

 casestudies:
-  title: 'Check out some of the clients’ success&nbsp;stories'
+  title: 'Check out some of the clients’ success stories'
   section: 'case-studies'
   button:
     enable: true